barend/couch-docs-maven-plugin/README.md

 from a local filesystem into a CouchDB instance.
 This is a subset of the stuff couchapp gives you.
 Use whichever fits your needs best.

-## License
+## Copyright and License

+This software is copyright 2012 Xebia Nederland B.V.
 This software can be used under the terms of the Apache 2.0 License.
 You can obtain a copy of this license from the following url:

 [http://www.apache.org/licenses/LICENSE-2.0][apache2]